WELCOME TO COLOURING LONDON

-Colouring London and the Colouring Cities programme have been set up in response to this situation, and tests a new type of free, online knowledge exchange platform designed to collate, capture, generate and drive the release of open building attribute data through the provision of open platform code.
+Colouring London and the Colouring Cities programme have been set up in response to this situation, to test a new type of open knowledge exchange platform designed to collate, capture, generate and drive the release of open building attribute data through the provision of open platform code.
 The aim is also to support the key objectives of the United Nations 2016 New Urban Agenda and promote the development of sustainable, inclusive, healthy and resilient cities.

 WHAT KINDS OF QUESTION ARE WE TRYING TO ANSWER?

 WHAT KINDS OF DATA ARE BEING COLLECTED?

 We're collecting twelve types of data and around fifty subcategories.
 You can find out more about these here.

 We're grateful to the many expert bodies that have have advised us during Colouring London's first stage, and to the following Bartlett departments: The Survey of London, UCL Energy Institute, The Institute of Sustainable Heritage and The Institute of Environmental Design and Engineering.

 We found many overlaps in the type of information people were interested in.
 We have grouped these into twelve categories to keep things simple.
 Additions to subcategories are expected as the project evolves.
 We are always keen to hear of other types of building data of use.